CuriousOne23/WhenMathPrays/STARTHERE.md

-Perfect — **Option C** it is.
-A hybrid tone: clear, grounded, technically precise… but with the quiet resonance that makes *WhenMathPrays* feel alive rather than mechanical.

-I’ll begin the restructuring now.

-Below is **STEP 2: the full draft of START HERE.md**, written in the Option C tone.
-This will become the *front door* of your project — the place where every newcomer begins, no matter their background.

----

 # 🌱 **START HERE — A Gentle Introduction to WhenMathPrays**

 **WhenMathPrays** is a system for modeling the motion of relationship states — not as metaphors, not as sentiment scores, but as **positions in a two‑dimensional emotional space** governed by a single, elegant recurrence equation.